A Guide to Activity Based Costing in Healthcare

 While the revised approach encourages more efficiency by virtue of no longer surveying staff on where and how they spend their time, it is by no means a perfect solution to complicated costs.
 The objective of Kaplan’s time-driven activity-based costing is to be close to the actual number, rather than identifying it.
 The process involves estimation of time spent on activities and tying those estimations to cost drivers to create a more accurate understanding of cost.

-Using Data Analytics to Achieve Accurate Costing with Time-Driven Costing in Healthcare
+Using Models to Achieve Accurate Costing

 More recently, leading healthcare organizations are beginning to leverage their own data sources to calculate the cost of care more precisely in the OR and other areas.
 Using a new costing methodology from Strata Decision Technology, these health systems and hospitals are automating the calculation of resource costs used by patients as they move through their care journey.
 The Time-Driven Costing (TDC™) capability allows providers to extract time-based data from existing systems in an automated fashion, allowing for more accurate and detailed costing.
 TDC can help organizations better understand costs in the area of surgery, anesthesia, physician time, clinical time, emergency department, nursing and imaging, as well as more traditional time-driven activity based costing.